-We want to boost our recycling rate from an average of 37% (2019) to above 50% by 2026.
+We want to boost our recycling rate from an average of 37% in 2019 to over 50% by 2026.
 To do this we need everyone to recycle what they can in the correct bins available.

 Biodegradable means that an item can be disintegrated by bacteria, fungi or a biological process.
 It is a process of nature breaking down materials.
-Being biodegradable does not make them ‘environmentally friendly’, as plastics technically are biodegradable because it would take over 450 years to disintegrate.
-Plastic bottles leach microplastics into the surrounding environment when they biodegrade, therefore it is important to reduce your use of plastics as best as you can, dispose of plastic in the correct place and recycle it where you can.
+Being biodegradable does not make them ‘environmentally friendly’.
+Plastics are technically biodegradable, but it takes over 450 years for them to disintegrate.
+Plastic bottles also leach microplastics into the surrounding environment when they biodegrade, so it’s important to reduce your use of plastics as best as you can, dispose of plastic in the correct places, and recycle it where you can.

-Recycle now explains all the labels that you may come across on the back of your packaging.
-Always make sure that you check the local recycling information to find out what you can recycle in your local area as well as seeing what you can recycle on campus.
+Recycle Now explain all the labels that you may come across on the back of your packaging on their website.
+It’s also important that you check your local recycling information.
+You can find out what you can recycle in your local area, and you can find out what you can recycle on campus on our Student Directory.

-If you have any recycling questions then let us know by emailing firstname.lastname@example.org.
+If you have any recycling questions, please let us know by emailing the Sustainability team.